 - Extra Clothes

 - Bug Spray

-In addition to the above listed items, I would recommend bringing some toys, books or games.
+In addition to the above-listed items, I would recommend bringing some toys, books or games.
 You could have bad weather and find yourselves stuck inside your tent, having a soft ball which you can all play hot potato with will be a lifesaver.

 Nothing spells disaster like bringing brand new equipment camping.
 What do you mean spikes sold separately?
 I recommend practicing putting up your tent and taking down your tent before you go.
-Do it in the living room (if the tent is small enough) or take it out to a local park with a nice sized lawn.
-Now with the practice under your belt you will look like a champ when you get set up quickly.
-Also kids will love “camping” in the living room as they eagerly await the real thing.
+Do it in the living room (if the tent is small enough) or take it out to a local park with a nice-sized lawn.
+Now with the practice under your belt, you will look like a champ when you get set up quickly.
+Also, kids will love “camping” in the living room as they eagerly await the real thing.

-Figure out how to light your lantern or start up your camp stove, it is much better dealing with trial and error at home than in the woods.
+Figure out how to light your lantern or start up your camp stove, it is much better to deal with trial and error at home than in the woods.
 Another benefit of testing before you go is without all the packaging you will have less stuff to carry.
-All you gear should fit in your backpack, so your hands are free.
+All your gear should fit in your backpack, so your hands are free.
 Try to start a small fire in your BBQ grill, now that you know how to do that you can take that knowledge with you, but when it’s for real just expand the pile of wood.